-I introduced reading a ruler with an interactive notebook activity from Blair Turner’s math INB packet.
-In the entry, students label a large ruler with 1/4, 1/2, 3/4 increments of each inch.
+I introduced reading a ruler by having students label a large ruler with 1/4, 1/2, 3/4 increments of each inch.
 I like tying this lesson into reading and labeling fractions on a number line.

 We also completed a measurement scavenger hunt by finding items with a given linear measurement.
 I’ve done something like this in the past, but this had a little twist, because of the measurements with 1/2, 1/4, and 3/4 inches.
 This was by far my students’ favorite activity.